 Group excursions are one way students explore the rich cultural landscape of Bremen and other German-speaking cities.
 Because each student has unique interests, Dickinson-in-Bremen also offers reimbursement for a limited number of cultural activities like visits to exhibitions, museums, concerts, cultural events, and the like.
 This encourages students to independently pursue their personal interests, to explore the city, and to deepen their cultural knowledge.

 The University of Bremen offers a variety of different sports classes that usually take place in the evening hours.
 A fitness center is located inside the sports tower and the swimming pool and other sport venues are located around it.
 Dickinson-in-Bremen reimburses students for up to 50 € worth of phys ed classes a semester.
 This usually covers up to three normal classes.
-However, the money can also be used to cover the costs of joining one of many local sports clubs.
+However, the money can also be used to cover (part of) the costs of joining one of many local sports clubs or fitness centers.
 This is a great opportunity for students to get involved in social life outside of the university and to get to know Germans of all ages and backgrounds.

 TRANSPORTATION and TRAVEL